socketio/engine.io-client-java/README.md

 ## Features
-This library supports all of the features the JS client does, including events, options and upgraging transport.
+This library supports all of the features the JS client does, including events, options and upgrading transport.
 Android is fully supported.

 ## License